Sunoo/homebridge-ftp-motion/README.md

 - `ftp_port`: The port to run the FTP server on.
 (Default: `5000`)
 - `http_port`: The HTTP port used by homebridge-camera-ffmpeg.
 (Default: `8080`)
+- `bot_token`: The token given by @BotFather when creating the Telegram bot.
 - `cameras`: _(Required)_ Array of Dafang Hacks camera configs (multiple supported).
   - `name`: _(Required)_ Name of your camera.
 (Needs to be the same as in homebridge-camera-ffmpeg config)
   - `cooldown`: Cooldown in seconds.
 Set to 0 to disable.